 When choosing a study abroad destination, cost can be just as important as the sights, sounds, and cultural activities.
-Luckily for prospective students, Spain has it all.
+Luckily for prospective U.S. students, Spain has it all.
 A beautiful country that offers beaches, mountains, and everything in between, you don't have to worry about breaking the bank while studying abroad.

 Spain has 76 universities to choose from and prices vary based on public or private status and location.
 What you don't have to compromise on is the guarantee that each university town or city will be steeped in history and full of ways to enjoy the laid-back Spanish lifestyle to the fullest.

 Spain caters to students in a variety of ways; from heavily discounted transportation passes to reduced fares at museums.
 Cost of living, while higher in cities such as Madrid, Barcelona, and Bilbao, is still very manageable if you plan accordingly.
 The following guide will help you do just that so you can focus on flamenco and tapas rather than balancing your checkbook.
+All following costs are in USD.

 Average Tuition Cost for a Semester in Spain